-Mr. Schiller is dedicated to excellence, in both his profession and career.
-He is routinely requested by clients and other professionals to help solve complex problems, achieve major tax savings, and advise on an extensive range of issues.
-Keith lectures on estate planning to professionals approximately 12 days each year, teaching to over 1,700 professionals annually.
-He authored Estate Planning At The Movies® – Art of the Estate Tax Return, a comprehensive textbook (864 pages plus a 2011 supplement).
-Keith has also authored over 12 course texts, written over three dozen published articles, and assisted hundreds of clients and professionals with their thorniest problems.
+Keith lectures on estate planning to professionals approximately 15 days each year, teaching to over 1,700 professionals annually.
+He authored Estate Planning At The Movies® – Art of the Estate Tax Return, a comprehensive textbook, which is now in its Second Edition and proudly published by Bloomberg Law.
+Keith has also authored more than 12 course texts, written more than three dozen published articles, and assisted hundreds of clients and professionals with their thorniest problems.
 Keith is among a select few attorneys in California to be dually certified in two specialties by the California State Bar.
 He received the CalCPA Education Foundation's award for Outstanding Course Materials in 2001 and 2010-2011, selected from a curriculum of over 150 courses and 600 events offered by that acclaimed organization.

 Mr. Schiller's focus with estate planning began at Boalt Hall School of Law where he selected several estate planning electives.
-Having begun practice in 1974 with his father's firm, Keith received an entre to a clientele a generation his senior.
-This exposed Keith to a range of issues and a net worth of client that is not normally occasioned by a young attorney.
+Having begun practice in 1974 with his father's firm, Mr. Schiller received an entre to a clientele a generation his senior.
+This exposed Mr. Schiller to a range of issues and a net worth of clients that is not normally occasioned by a young attorney.
 His commitment to estate planning excellence has endured through the years.
-Keith has lectured professionally in California, Florida, Nevada, Arizona, Oregon, Delaware, British Columbia, Washington, Hawaii and Washington, D.C.
+Keith has lectured professionally in California, Florida, Nevada, Arizona, Oregon, Delaware, British Columbia, New Mexico, Washington, Hawaii and Washington, D.C.

 Practical Experience of Extensive Breadth and Depth